Website / YTMND

 - Often an anime site will be immediately downvoted, and a comment will be posted linking here

 - Same goes to MMORPG stuff.
-This was because, in the early days of YTMND, many World of Warcraft related YTMNDs were created and linked to the World of Warcraft forums, generating massive numbers of views every day, which annoyed the general YTMND population, having to see sites containing inside jokes about a game most of them didn't play on the front page day after day.
-This still happens occasionally, and because of this, World of Warcraft - related sites are usually downvoted upon creation.
+This was because, in the early days of YTMND, many World of Warcraft related YTMNDs were created and linked to the Wo W forums, generating massive numbers of views every day, which annoyed the general YTMND population, having to see sites containing inside jokes about a game most of them didn't play on the front page day after day.
+This still happens occasionally, and because of this, Wo W - related sites are usually downvoted upon creation.

 - A single silly page with some sound loop is serious business.